Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Problem Setup: Jensen's Gap in Diffusion Models with PDE Constraints

 Here, $\mathcal{R}(\vx)$ measures the discrepancy between the sample $\vx$ and the expected PDE $\mathcal{F}$ and boundary conditions $\mathcal{B}$.
 The \textit{physics residual loss} is often defined by the squared norm of this physics residual error, i.e., $\Vert\mathcal{R}(\vx)\Vert^2$.

-\subsection{Imposing PDE constraints in Diffusion Models}
+\subsection{Imposing PDE Constraints in Diffusion Models}

 The physical constraints $\mathcal{R}$ are often defined on the clean field $\vx_0$, while during training or sampling of the diffusion model, the model only observes the noisy state $\vx_t$.
-Therefore, it is intractable to make direct optimization or controlled generation based on the physical residual loss $\mathcal{R}(\vx_0)$.
-A practical workaround, therefore, is to evaluate the constraint on an estimate of $\vx_0$ from $\vx_t$, and a common choice is to use the estimated \emph{posterior mean}: $\mathbb{E}[\vx_0\mid\vx_t]$ based on the score network in diffusion model \citep{bastek2025pdim,huang2024diffusionpde}.
+Therefore, direct optimization or controlled generation based on the physical residual loss $\mathcal{R}(\vx_0)$ is generally impractical.
+A practical workaround is to evaluate the constraint on an estimate of $\vx_0$ from $\vx_t$, and a common choice is to use the estimated \emph{posterior mean}: $\mathbb{E}[\vx_0\mid\vx_t]$ based on the score network in a diffusion model \citep{bastek2025pdim,huang2024diffusionpde}.
 As a simplified example, consider the forward process defined as $\vx_t = \vx_0 + \sigma_t \boldsymbol{\epsilon}$, where $\sigma_t$ denotes the noise level at time $t$ and $\boldsymbol{\epsilon} \sim \mathcal{N}(0, \mathbf{I})$ is standard Gaussian noise.
-Then, the posterior mean can be efficiently estimated via Tweedie’s formula:
+Then, the posterior mean can be efficiently estimated via Tweedie's formula: